Trade Stock Indices

 Stock Signal line Crossover

-• A buy signal gets generated when TSI line crosses above Signal Line
+• A buy signal gets derived & generated when the TSI line crosses above the Signal Line

-• A sell is generated when TSI line crosses below the Signal Line
+• A sell gets generated when TSI line crosses below the Signal Line

-This signal is the same as the one above and the timing corresponds to the time when the histo-gram crossovers happen.
+This signal is the same as the one above and the timing corresponds with the time when the histo-gram crossovers happen.

 Divergence Trading

-Divergence is used to look for potential trend reversal point of indices.
+Divergence setup is used to look for potential trend reversal point of indices.
 Reversal divergence set-ups are:

 Classic Indices Divergence